A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 \subsection{Example 8---Small Perturbation of Moving-Water Equilibria for Frictional case}

-In the final example, we test the ability of the proposed NEW scheme to capture small perturbations of the obtained discrete steady states of Cases (a) and (b) as shown in Example 7.
+In the \bla{eighth} example, we test the ability of the proposed \bla{WB AF} scheme to capture small perturbations of the obtained discrete steady states of Cases (a) and (b) as shown in Example 7.
 Similar to Example 3, we add a small perturbation $10^{-3}e^{-80(x-6)^2}$ to the discrete steady-state cell average of water depth obtained from the following two sets of the discrete moving-water equilibria:

 We note that the initial data in \eref{3.4} is given in terms of the equilibrium variable $\bm E=(q, E)^\top$ rather than in $h$ and $u$.
 However, in order to start the computation at time $t=0$, one has to obtain the average values of $\xbar h_\jph$ and the point values of $h_j$.
 Unlike Example 3, here we use the Newton's method to numerically solve the following nonlinear equations: